How frequently should you be sending out emails to customers?

 You should also perform some research into your industry peers to see how often they’re sending emails and then test it out on your customers.
 Simply subscribe to their email newsletter to get this information.

 Test various frequency rates

 Come up with a few frequency rates that you’d like to test.
 For example, if you usually send out two emails per month, pick three different frequency rates like one, three and four times per month to test.
 Send your emails and see what frequency helps you achieve the best results.

 An effective way to ensure you’re hitting the email frequency sweet spot is by splitting your mailing list through segmentation.
 So split your mailing list into three or four smaller lists and then test email frequency against these lists.

 After you’ve sent your email to your mailing lists, make sure you analyse the results.
 Look at open rates, click-through rates and opt-outs.

 This should tell you the ideal email frequency for your email newsletter.
 You can choose to go with this or continue to test as you go along.
-If you’re not very familiar with segmentation and monitoring, the 123-reg Email Marketing tool makes these tasks easy.
 Use it to create and send emails to specific segments of your audience and then measure the success of your campaign so you know what works and what needs to be improved.